BinarX-Curtin/School-Holiday-Program/6. Payload Breakdowns/6.1 Acclerometer/ADXL326 Lesson Guide.md

             <details>
             <summary>**Answers**</summary>
             <br>
-            Looking at the specifcations document for the ADXL326, we can see the outputs for the X, Y, and Z channels are an analog voltage signal (i.e not a discrete 0 or 1).
+            - Looking at the specifcations document for the ADXL326, we can see the outputs for the X, Y, and Z channels are an analog voltage signal (i.e not a discrete 0 or 1).
 Hence, we know we have to select pins capable of using the analog to digital converter (ADC).
 This will allow the microcontroller to interpret the analog voltage signals as a digital value.
 Meaning, the only avaliable pins are PA0 to PA4.
-These are the ADC1_IN5 to ADC1_IN9 pins.<br>The inputs for the ADXL326 are much more simple, you'll need to connect the COM pin to the GND pin on the microcontroller.
-You'll then need to connect the +3V pin to the +3V3 supply on the microcontroller.<br> Also consider the use of a general input/output pin for the self-test option.
+These are the ADC1_IN5 to ADC1_IN9 pins.<br><br>- The inputs for the ADXL326 are much more simple, you'll need to connect the COM pin to the GND pin on the microcontroller.
+You'll then need to connect the +3V pin to the +3V3 supply on the microcontroller.<br><br>- Also consider the use of a general input/output pin for the self-test option.
 You could use any of the free pins, for example PB1, or PB2.
             </details>
         </details>
 <br>

 3. Draw a circuit of your proposed solution.
 Does it meet the requirements of the ADXL326?
 Check it against the below example diagrams.
+To ensure that the chip has a constant and steady supply of power, what passive electronic component should be used?
         <details>
         <summary>**Answers**</summary>
         Your proposed solution should look something like this: